Kansas Transportation History

 During the relatively brief period of the long-distance cattle drive, cowboys used various trails to bring longhorns from Texas to railroad shipping points in Kansas, most notably Abilene, Caldwell, Dodge City, Ellsworth, and Wichita.
 The impact of these overland arteries gave rise to the most famous cowtowns in American history.

 Other lesser-known trails stretched south from Dodge City through Meade before entering the present state of Oklahoma.
 The Dodge City-Tascosa Trail and Jones and Plummer Trail traveled the same path to Beaver, Oklahoma, then split with one trail heading to Fort Elliott near Mobeetie and the other to the Texas cattle town of Old Tascosa.
-Later the Dodge City-Fort Supply Trail and the Fort Elliott-Tascosa military roads served the same region.
+Later, the Dodge City-Fort Supply Trail and the Fort Elliott-Tascosa military roads served the same region.

 The next phase in transportation was the coming of the railroads.
-While Congress debated building an intercontinental railroad, Kansas impatiently undertook to build its own railroad to connect with the Hannibal & St. Joseph line advancing to St. Joseph, Missouri.
+While Congress debated building an intercontinental railroad, Kansas impatiently undertook to build its own railroad to connect with the Hannibal & St. Joseph line, advancing to St. Joseph, Missouri.
 In January 1857, the Elwood & Marysville Railroad was organized, and five miles of track were constructed from Elwood across the river from St. Joseph to Wathena.
 On April 28, 1860, its first locomotive, the Albany, was ferried across the Missouri River and placed on the tracks.
-Other railroads were also organized the Atchison, Topeka & Santa Fe, the Chicago, Kansas, and Nebraska, and the Union Pacific Railroad.
+Other railroads were also organized, such as the Atchison, Topeka & Santa Fe, the Chicago, Kansas, and Nebraska, and the Union Pacific Railroad.

 The outbreak of the Civil War stopped further independent railway development.
 However, on July 1, 1862, President Abraham Lincoln signed an act “to aid in the construction of a Railway and Telegraph line from the Missouri River to the Pacific Ocean.”
 Three companies — the Central Pacific, Union Pacific, and the Kansas Pacific Railroad — would construct certain portions of the line.
 By 1865 the road was well underway, but it was a constant struggle with the Native Americans fighting to retain their hunting grounds.
 Finally, on May 10, 1869, a golden spike was driven at Promontory Point, Utah, and the railroad was complete.